-From Beth on February 11th, 2009 in Green Remodeling
+From Dean Dowd on February 11, 2009 in Green Remodeling

 - You use less construction materials when building a small home.
 The U.S. National Association of Home Builders estimates the materials used in building a 2,082 square foot house to include 13,837 board-feet of framing lumber, 11,550 square feet of sheathing, and almost 17 tons of concrete.